How to rebrand your company: a 5-step approach

 Take a close look at the competition too.
 Is there a new company on the scene offering products and services similar to yours?
 Study what’s working for them as well as other competitors and see if there are any commonalities there to influence your rebrand.
 Remember that even if you do draw inspiration from similar companies to make sure that your branding design, concept and messaging is unique and stands out from the crowd.

 When you know exactly what works and who to target, rebranding becomes less of a risk.

 Step 3: Figure out what makes you different

 What’s your unique selling point (USP)?
 What do you do that nobody else can?

 Answering these questions and focussing on what makes you different is a crucial aspect of getting a customer to choose you over the competition.
 A successful rebrand should draw even more attention to your uniqueness.

 Here are a few ways to identify what makes you stand out:

 - Define what’s in it for the customer.
-For example, as a Dominos customer, you get “fresh, hot pizza delivered to your door in 30-minutes or less…or it’s free.”
+For example, as a Slack app customer, you get “a place where people get work done, together” because they’ve built a “better way to communicate”.

 Use this information to inform your rebranding strategy.